UK Account for Online Banking. Instant Approval

-The Arro Personal Account offers many of the same features as online banking, with the ability to check your balance, make Faster Payments and Direct Debits, receive money using your sort code and account number, and use your MasterCard® in all the usual ways too.
+The Arro Personal Account offers many of the same features as online banking, with the ability to check your balance, make Faster Payments and Direct Debits (not currently available, but it’s coming soon!), receive money using your sort code and account number, and use your MasterCard® in all the usual ways too.

 It is fully regulated by the Financial Conduct Authority – the only difference is that we are regulated to provide electronic money services, and are not technically a bank like the branches you see on UK high streets.

 We make the most of this difference, and when you apply for an Arro Personal Account you benefit too: